hacobe/notes/sliding_window.md

 	return ans
 ```

 The time complexity is O(n^3) (it's very similar to https://leetcode.com/problems/maximum-subarray/).
+If the brute force solution looks like this and you want a O(n) solution, then consider the sliding window algorithm.

 Now we apply the sliding window template: